tail-unica/hopwise/docs/source/case_study/recommendation_analysis.rst

-Case study
+Top-k Recommendation Analysis
 =============

-Case study is an in-depth study of the performance of a specific recommendation algorithm, which will analysis the recommendation result of some users.
+This case study is an in-depth study of the performance of a specific recommendation algorithm, which will analysis the recommendation result of some users.
 In hopwise, we implemented :meth:`~hopwise.utils.case_study.full_sort_scores` and :meth:`~hopwise.utils.case_study.full_sort_topk` for case study purpose.